floriank/blog/content/post/moving-on-from-postgres-fdw.md

 All this will do is just read a path and open up a stream with the data.
 We'll not doing anything with that stream yet, so it has just a small cost attached - and we're far away from loading a potentially large CSV into memory.

 Now, it turns out, Elixirs `Ecto` library [also supports streaming](https://hexdocs.pm/ecto_sql/Ecto.Adapters.SQL.html#stream/4).
-It allow us to use a Repo and a statement parametrized  statement to be lazily evaluated:
+It allows us to use a Repo and a statement parametrized  statement to be lazily evaluated:

 ```elixir
 defmodule SQLStreamer do